fayzankj/fayzankj.github.io/README.md

 **Additional Skills:**

 - Git/GitHub for version control and collaborative coding.
-- High performance computing on clusters for scalable data analysis.
+- Strong foundation in front-end development using React.js, HTML, and CSS.
-- Bioconductor for analyzing genomic/transcriptomic experiments.
+- Hands-on experience with Power BI and Excel for data visualization and analysis.
-- Workflow automation to enhance reproducibility and to faster workflow.
+- Skilled in data cleaning and transformation for machine learning using Python and SQL.

 ## 🌱 R Packages developed
 ### ✅ PBGeno